EDIorg/ecocomDP/model/table_description.md

-### Table: variable_mapping
+### Table: variable_attribute

 Description: Information linking a variable_name used in a table to an external definition.

-This optional table holds mappings (or relations) between variable names in the data tables and measurement definitions external to the data package.
+This optional table holds attributes and mappings (or relations) between variable names in the data tables and measurement definitions external to the data package.
 This table has multiple uses:

 - provides definitions for variables in the datasets (more extensive than might be found in metadata)
 - code can use this table to  to create EML code-definition pairs or annotations in metadata
 - a single column in a data table may have mappings to multiple dictionaries, by including multiple rows for it
+- allows for datasets that have multiple types of traits measured (e.g., body mass, foot length)

 Columns